Costello (barony): Name

 The Costello family who gave their name to the Barony were originally Nangles, or de Angulos, who came to Connacht with the Anglo Normans in the 12th century.
 Gilbert de Angulo, Baron of Navan, arrived with his brothers who had been outlawed and expelled from their lands in Meath in 1195.
 They were later pardoned in 1206.
-In a number of grants to outlawed Norman lords at this time by Cathal Crobhdearg, King of Connacht, Gilbert and his brothers were given Máenmaige and Cairbre Drom Cliabh.
+In a number of grants to outlawed Norman lords at this time by Cathal Crobhdearg, King of Connacht, Gilbert and his brothers were given Máenmag and Cairbre Drom Cliabh.
 The first reference to this family is in the Annals of the Four Masters in 1193.
 The sons of one of the first Nangles, Gilbert de Nangle, became known as the Oistealb, and gave rise to the surname Mac Oisdealbh, later MacOisdealbhaigh, anglicised to MacCostello.
 It was the first recorded instance of a Norman family assuming an Irish 'Mac' name.
 From that time forward, they became thoroughly Irish.
 The family had focused their interests on grants in Breifne from 1221 until their expulsion in 1248 and after Gilbert's brother William de Angulo received the grant of Sliabh Lugha in the conquest of Connacht of Richard Mór de Burgh, 'Lord of Connacht' this focus shifted to the development of the Connacht holdings, now the Barony of Costello.

 The MacCostello land was in the part of Mayo now known as the Barony of Costello until the end of the 16th century.
 In 1565, their seat of power was near Ballaghaderreen (now part of County Roscommon).
 Their name, although the Mac has now been dropped, is a common surname in both Mayo and County Galway where it is usually spelt with an extra 'e' at the end.